 - Procuring the services of a corporate recruiter

-- Advertising your need for a global team and inviting requests for proposal (RFPs).
+- Advertising your need for a global team and inviting requests for proposals (RFPs).

 Advantages of Offshoring/Dedicated Team Model

-If you want to save up to 60% in comparison with outsourcing, you should consider the offshoring/dedicated team model.
+If you want to save up to 60% in comparison with outsourcing, you should consider offshore or nearshore outsourcing model.
 Whereas outsourcing locally can help you work more efficiently, global team management with a dedicated team brings even more advantages, including:

 - Save money on labor costs